KatherLab/llmaixlib/README.md

 # LLMAIx (v2) Library

-The Main library contains the core functionality of the LLMAIx framework.
+The llmaix library contains the core functionality of the LLMAIx framework.

 >[!CAUTION]
 > The interface of the library is still in development and may change in the future.
 The library is not yet ready for production use.